Stimulants Addiction Information

 How Stimulants Work

 Stimulants affect certain chemicals in the brain.
 In general, they increase dopamine and concentration.
-Prescription stimulants, like those prescribed for ADHD, are intended to increase focus and provide a sense of calm.
+Prescription stimulants, like those prescribed for Attention-Deficit Hyperactivity Disorder (ADHD), are intended to increase focus and provide a sense of calm.
 Like many other drugs, they can cause a sense of euphoria, which makes them very addictive.

 Illegal stimulants cause a high that includes an extreme sense of alertness and awakeness.Certain drugs, like cocaine or speed (amphetamines), are also used for weight loss because they are appetite suppressants.